Computation of Parameter Dependent Robust Invariant Sets for LPV Models with Guaranteed Performance: Iterative PD-RCI Set Computation

 \subsection{Initial RCI set computation}

 We develop an iterative scheme in which we solve a determinant maximization problem under LMI conditions presented in \textbf{Theorem~\ref{theorem:feasibility of invariance set problem 1}}.
 Similar to \cite{ag19b}, we will try to iteratively maximize the volume to avoid enforcing symmetry on $W$.
-The basic idea is to maximize the determinant of a different matrix $Z$, which is required to satisfy
+The basic idea is to maximize the determinant of a different matrix $J$, which is required to satisfy

-Condition \eqref{T Condition} ensures that $\mathsf{det}(Z)\leq |\mathsf{det}(W)|^2$.
+Condition \eqref{T Condition} ensures that $\mathsf{det}(J)\leq |\mathsf{det}(W)|^2$.
 Since (\ref{T Condition}) is not an LMI, it needs to be replaced with a sufficient condition.
 This is done within the iterative scheme in which the solution of $W$ at the previous step is represented as $W^0$.
 A sufficient condition for (\ref{T Condition}) is formulated in terms of $W^0$ as (see \cite{ag19b})

 Note that this condition is necessarily satisfied with $W=W^0$.
-As a result, maximization of $\mathsf{det}(Z)$ under (\ref{eq:condition for Det Increase}) would lead to a solution $W$ that satisfies

-Moreover, as explained in \textbf{Remark~\ref{remark:linearization}}, at each iteration we update $Y_i=(X_i^0)^{-1}W^0$ in \eqref{eq:LMI invariance condition 1 for case 1}, where $X_i^0$ is previous solution of $X_i$.
+Thus, maximization of $\mathsf{det}(J)$ under (\ref{eq:condition for Det Increase}) would lead to a solution $W$ that satisfies $|\mathsf{det}(W)|\geq|\mathsf{det}(W^0)|$.
+Moreover, as described in \textbf{Remark~\ref{remark:linearization}}, at each iteration we update $Y_i=(X_i^0)^{-1}W^0$ in \eqref{eq:LMI invariance condition 1 for case 1}, where $X_i^0$ is previous solution of $X_i$.
 This allows us to develop the following iterative algorithm to compute RCI sets of increased volume at each step for a priori chosen matrix $P_{init}$

-\textbf{Initial Optimization to Compute $W^0$:} Condition (\ref{eq:condition for Det Increase}) is removed and $\mathsf{log}\,\mathsf{det}(Z)$ is changed to $\mathsf{log}\,\mathsf{det}(W+W^T)$; (\ref{eq:LMI invariance condition 1 for case 1}) is imposed with $Y_{i}\rightarrow I$.
+\textbf{Initial Optimization to Compute $W^0$:} Condition (\ref{eq:condition for Det Increase}) is removed and $\mathsf{log}\,\mathsf{det}(J)$ is changed to $\mathsf{log}\,\mathsf{det}(W+W^T)$; (\ref{eq:LMI invariance condition 1 for case 1}) is imposed with $Y_{i}\rightarrow I$.

-Thus, by solving \eqref{eq:optimization problem for initial RCI set} iteratively, we obtain a desirably large RCI set and the initial matrices for the \textbf{Problem~\ref{Problem Formulation for invariance condition 2}}.
-Note that it is sufficient to solve \eqref{eq:optimization problem for initial RCI set} for just one iteration.
-Nevertheless, providing optimized solutions to \textbf{Problem~\ref{Problem Formulation for invariance condition 2}} could be beneficial, as it may help in achieving larger PD-RCI sets. \begin{rem} In \textbf{Problem~\ref{Problem Formulation for invariance condition 1}}, we can always choose matrix $\mathcal{P}(\xi)=P_{init}$ in \eqref{eq:invariant set description}, while assuming $W=I$, such that it defines an initial polytope of desired shape and complexity.
-A simple approach to select the initial polytope could be to distribute the hyperplanes on the unit sphere uniformly.
-For example, a possible choice in the two-dimensional case could be selecting the $i$-th row as